 With formal selection of a faculty committee, consisting of four members, all members should be tenure track or tenured faculty.
 The committee consists of four faculty, at least three of whom must be members of the Psychology Department.
-Outside members need to be approved faculty for Psychology by Graduate Education.
+Outside members need to be approved faculty for Psychology by The Graduate College.
 Each time outside members are involved, the committee composition needs to be reviewed by the graduate studies committee for approval.
 Students should consult their advisors.

 Red tape.
-Students must submit all the necessary forms, get signatures, etc. Otherwise, Graduate Education will not properly record the exam.
+Students must submit all the necessary forms, get signatures, etc. Otherwise, the Graduate College will not properly record the exam.